Reading Time: 53 Minutes

 “It started during Voldemort’s reign,” Harry said quietly.
 “Death Eaters killed over a hundred young witches and wizards in virgin sacrifices—Muggle-born and half-bloods.
 Then eventually pure-blood children of the Light side.
-The boys were older—fifteen to seventeen mostly.
+The boys were older—15 to seventeen mostly.
 The girls were as young as thirteen—as long as they were menstruating that’s all that matters for most dark arts.
 Though they’ve learned through trial and error that the closer the witch is to her magical maturation, the more potent the ritual will be.
-So fifteen to seventeen is an ideal age to sacrifice a virgin magical—witch or wizard.”
+So 15 to seventeen is an ideal age to sacrifice a virgin magical—witch or wizard.”

 “But he’s gone.”

 “And he left behind hundreds of dark wizards who know these rituals and know how powerful they can make them.
 The knowledge and information spread quickly.
 There were an estimated two hundred sacrifices world wide last year.”

 “I was worried you’d be upset that you weren’t going to be my first,” Hermione admitted.